HoTT/Coq-HoTT/STYLE.md

 ### Git rebase ###

-If the master branch has diverged in some significant way since a pull request was made, then the pull request may no longer build successfully (which Travis will warn about).
-Or perhaps the changes may conflict so that github becomes unable to merge it automatically.
+If the master branch has diverged in some significant way since a pull request was made, then merging it may result in non-compiling code.
-In either case, the situation has to be resolved manually before the pull request can be merged, and the resolution should generally be done by the submitter of the pull request.
+Or the changes may conflict so that github becomes unable to merge it automatically.
+In either case, the situation should be resolved manually before the pull request can be merged, and the resolution should generally be done by the submitter of the pull request.

 One way to do the resolution is to merge the current master branch into the branch from which the pull request was made, resolving